kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

     }
     ```

-You can specify a variable name from context, or the default method argument name will be used.
+You can specify the variable name explicitly in `@JobVariable`, or the method argument name will be used by default.

-Since all process variables are required to be JSON objects,
+Since process variables are passed as `JSON`, the method argument can be a user type that has `JsonReader` and `JsonWriter`
-the method argument can also be any mapping of a JSON object.
+available.

 ===! ":fontawesome-brands-java: `Java`"